 A historic neighborhood south of downtown, picturesque German Village welcomes visitors to wander down the brick streets and tree-lined lanes.
 In fact, wandering through German Village is one of the best things to do in Columbus, Ohio!

 In the 1800s, the land was settled by German immigrants, who brought their style, crafts and names to the neighborhood.
-For many years, the neighborhood flourished, but after a period of decline, it was nearly destroyed.
+For many years, the area flourished, but after a period of decline, it was nearly destroyed.
 Thankfully, homes were saved and restored – and in 1974, the district was listed on the National Register of Historic Places.
-Today, the district boasts a large collection of renovated historic homes and long-running restaurants.
+Today, German Village boasts a large collection of renovated historic homes and long-running restaurants.

 German Village Things To Do

 The surviving architecture and pretty streets are top things to see in German Village – so setting off on a stroll is highly recommended.